leannmlindsey/iVis-MGX/README.md

 </code></pre></div></div>

 **2. Clone repository onto your local computer**
 * You can find the clone address for your github repository by clicking on the green button labeled "Code" on the repository home page, and then copying the http// link in the pop up box.
-In the box below, replace https://github.com/repositorynamehere.git with your github https:// address.
+In the box below, replace https://github.com/repositorynamehere.git with the github https:// address that you created in step 1.

 <div class="language-markdown highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="gh">$ git clone https://github.com/repositorynamehere.git</span>
 </code></pre></div></div>